kahypar/mt-kahypar/FileFormats.md

 ## Metis Format for Input Graphs

 Mt-KaHyPar can also read input *graphs* in Metis format via `--input-file-format=metis`.
-Furthermore, target graphs for the Steiner tree metric need to be provided in the Metis format:
+Also, target graphs for the Steiner tree metric need to be provided in the Metis format:
 [Unweighted Example](tests/instances/unweighted_graph.graph), [Weighted Example](tests/instances/graph_with_node_and_edge_weights.graph), [Metis manual](https://karypis.github.io/glaros/files/sw/metis/manual.pdf)

 **Important note:** Mt-KaHyPar only works on undirected graphs.
 Therefore, for each edge `u -> v` in the input file there *must be* a corresponding entry for `v -> u` with the same edge weight.